top of page

 In 1917, during WWI, Lawrence of Arabia (an Englishman) united many of the 'up-till-then' warring Arab tribes and led them to attack the Turks at the port city of Al'Aqabah which sits at the head of what is called, today, the Gulf of Katherina, a hundred and fifty miles south of the Dead Sea; a place where the modern-day Sinai peninsula, Saudi Arabia, Jordan and Israel all meet.

-Al'Aqabah was a key port for all supplies and guns coming through the Suez canal.
-The city was surrounded on it's back by a vast 'uncrossable' desert and on either side by impassable hills.
+Al'Aqabah was a key port for all supplies and guns coming through the Suez Canal.
+The city was surrounded on its back by a vast 'uncrossable' desert and on either side by impassable hills.
 Considered accessible only by way of the gulf, huge guns had been placed by the Turks at a fort there to guard and secure the water approach.
-The guns at Aqabah could only face the water.
-They were not capable of being turned to face the desert for no one had ever crossed that terrible stretch of desert hell known as the 'Devil's Anvil.'
-But now, Lawrence, working on behalf of the English, after much work, cajoling and consideration with the Arab tribes, had boldly decided to take Al'Aqabah from behind, sweeping in and conquering, unanticipated, from the desert itself.
+But the guns at Aqabah could only face the water.
+They were not capable of being turned to face the desert, for no one had ever crossed that terrible stretch of desert hell known as the 'Devil's Anvil.'
+But now, Lawrence, working on behalf of the English, after much work, cajoling, and consideration with the Arab tribes, had boldly decided to take Al'Aqabah from behind, sweeping in and conquering, unanticipated, from the desert itself.

 To unite the various tribes of Arabs that dwelt in that area, had been a long and considerable task.
 Now, with his campaign to take Aqabah finally underway, Lawrence and his men began traveling at night, as the sun was too intense to travel during the day across that burning desert.
 After many days of such travel, one morning, as the first light of dawn broke, it was discovered that one of the men was no longer on his camel.

 He had 'obviously' fallen asleep during the night and tumbled off his mount onto the ground, knocking himself unconscious.
-Everyone knew that a man without shelter from the sun, without water and without a camel would never survive in such a situation.
+Everyone knew that a man without shelter from the sun, water, and a camel would never survive in such a situation.
 Lawrence insisted that someone go back immediately to rescue the man.

 Lawrence, offended with what he thought their too easy acceptance of fate, emphatically insisted, "Nothing is written!", and set off himself, back into the blazing furnace of that desert day to find the man and bring him back.
 The Arab tribesmen watched him go and hobbling their camels, set up their awnings and tents and made ready to rest and sleep through the day.
 That evening, after the blazing heat of the day, began to abate, they made ready to travel again.

 As they did so, on the horizon, they saw Lawrence, on his camel, riding back with the man who had been lost.
-The Arabs burst out in ecstatic celebration and ran towards him, firing their rifles into the sky and gesticualting wildly.
-"LAUR-RANCE, LAUR-RANCE, LAUR-RANCE!", they shouted.
+The Arabs burst out in ecstatic celebration and ran towards him, firing their rifles into the sky and gesticulating wildly.
+"LAUR-RANCE, LAUR-RANCE, LAUR-RANCE!" they shouted.
 Lawrence, exhausted and totally spent, was supremely happy.
-He had proven to these men that they could create their own destiny He had shown that 'Nothing was written.'
+He had proven to these men that they could create their own destiny.
+He had shown that 'Nothing was written.'

 “Good resolutions are checks that men draw